mathie/nanowrimo/_drafts/puppet.md

   commercial needs with an enterprise edition.

 * Chef, which was an idealogical fork of Puppet.
-Adam Jacobs had a consultancy company building automated infrastructure for startups with Puppet.
+Adam Jacobs had a consultancy company building automated infrastructure for start-up companies with Puppet.
   He got frustrated with some of the design decisions of puppet and wrote Chef to alleviate those problems.
 While appearing similar on the surface, Chef and Puppet really do have differing underlying core beliefs, particularly about the split of responsibilities between the server and client.